-The Board
+The board

 The Board meets formally four times during the reporting period.
-In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan are examined in the context of the Group's strategy.
+In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan is examined in the context of the approved strategy.

-Between meetings, directors are kept informed of major developments affecting the Group by the Group chief executive.
+Between meetings directors are kept informed, by the Group chief executive, of major developments affecting the Group.

-The Board's policy of visiting areas of the Group's operations on an annual basis was disrupted by Covid-19 regulation.
+The Board's intent of visiting areas of the Group's operations on an annual basis has been disrupted due to Covid-19 regulations.
 No site visit was undertaken.